Eugenia Grandchamp des Raux, or the perpetual movement

 Dance has been her passion since she was five, just like figure skating, by the way, that she started the same year.
 She has also pushed the love of the sport until becoming champion of France.
 The circular trajectory of a pirouette arched, repeatedly repeated, we find in his images, in these characters who dance to infinity.
 To infinity, because the photograph did not fix them, on the contrary, it accompanies the gesture.

 Eugenia Grandchamp des Raux offers her subjects the opportunity to experience perpetual motion.
-"When we go to a show and we take a picture, it freezes for a moment and that removes all the magic," she says.
+"When we go to a show and we take a picture, it freezes for a moment and that takes away all the magic," she says.
 I want to perpetuate the dream, I want to show, in a fixed image, the movement that continues. "

 In front of his images that will be exhibited in Paris three weeks before the next edition of the Rio Carnival, we feel caught in the dance.
 There is something of the order of joyous invitation in these photographs.
-All these colors, these luminescences, these points like comets seem to vibrate, although motionless.
+All these colors, these luminescences, these points like comets seem to vibrate, though motionless.
 Do the photos of Eugenia Grandchamp des Raux have this shamanic power to bring us into another space-time?

 "I try to show the joy.
 And more than joy: an energy.
 I would like that, when we look at these images, we feel good, we perceive something positive, explains the artist.
 In a world a little dark, I try to put a little shine.
 The light. "